carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 >
 > ~~~
 > import numpy
-> print(numpy.percentile(surface_HARV, 25))
+> print(numpy.percentile(raster_ams, 25))
-> print(numpy.percentile(surface_HARV, 75))
+> print(numpy.percentile(raster_ams, 75))
 > ~~~
 > {: .language-python}
->
 > ~~~
-> 345.5899963378906
+> 0.0
-> 374.2799987792969
+> 2911.0
 > ~~~
 > {: .output}
-> You may notice that `surface_HARV.quantile` and `numpy.percentile` didn't require an argument specifying the axis or dimension along which to compute the quantile.
-This is because `axis=None` is the default for most numpy
-> functions, and therefore `dim=None` is the default for most xarray methods.
-It's always good to check out the docs on a function to see what the default arguments are, particularly when working with
-> multi-dimensional image data.
-To do so, we can use`help(surface_HARV.quantile)` or `?surface_HARV.percentile` if you are using jupyter notebook or
+> You may notice that `raster_ams.quantile` and `numpy.percentile` didn't require an argument specifying the axis or dimension along which to compute the quantile.
+This is because `axis=None` is the default for most numpy functions, and therefore `dim=None` is the default for most xarray methods.
+It's always good to check out the docs on a function to see what the default arguments are, particularly when working with multi-dimensional image data.
+To do so, we can use`help(raster_ams.quantile)` or `?raster_ams.percentile` if you are using jupyter notebook or jupyter lab.
-> jupyter lab.
->
 {: .callout}

-We can see that the elevation at our site ranges from 305.0700073m to 416.0699768m.

 ## Raster Bands
 The Digital Surface Model that we've been working with is a